eanderson15/Lisp-Fun/README.txt

 	- floor (x y), my recursive implementation of floor division
 	- add3 (x)
 	- lessthan3 (x)

-Then, all functions in order as given in project description.

 Function arguments:
 	-gcd (x y) - x must be smaller than y